koalagang/awesome-browserless/README.md

 Web browsers suck
 The modern web is slow and bloated.
 It is coated in malicious trackers and adverts.
 The traditional method of browsing (using graphical web browsers) is also clunky.
+Moreover, algorithms, clickbait and censorship are used to further manipulate us.
 There are a few ways to go about solving this issue:
-1. Use an alternative web protocol such as [Gopher](https://www.youtube.com/watch?v=-mzjYC5aWkk) or [Gemini](https://www.youtube.com/watch?v=K-en4nEV5Xc) - *these will likely never become mainstream*
+1. Use an alternative web protocol such as [Gopher](https://www.youtube.com/watch?v=-mzjYC5aWkk) or [Gemini](https://www.youtube.com/watch?v=K-en4nEV5Xc) - *although seemingly promising, these will likely never become mainstream*
 2. Use a text-based browser such as Lynx or w3m - *plenty of websites do not function well without JavaScript*
 3. Use superior software where possible (see below) - *can be tinkered with and designed for their specific purpose*

+Also, I'd like to apologise for the overuse of the word *'bloat'*.
+It is used a lot but only for the lack of a better word.

 # Superior software
 Most of these tools are commandline-based because I prefer using the terminal but I have included a few graphical applications as well.
 Also, all of these applications are pretty easy to configure; none of them require you to deal with some complex API (not even the YouTube clients, except for youtube-viewer).